Start Clicker Training Your Cat - What to Teach and When to Start

 Start Clicker Training Your Cat - What to Teach and When to Start - OutdoorBengal

 It’s often thought that cats cannot be trained to respond to commands as dogs can, but that isn’t true.
 What’s that one thing that gets your cat's attention?
-Most likely food is the first thing to come to your head.
+Most likely, food is the first thing to comes to your mind.
 Operant conditioning relies on a simple premise: Actions that are followed by reinforcement will be strengthened and more likely to occur again in the future.

 Through operant conditioning, an association is made between a behavior and a consequence of that behavior.
 Thanks to this association, operant conditioning can be used to motivate behavior change.